 5. Please understand that this will not be easy for you, either.

 It’s hard to hang out with feelings that are this intense.
 No single friend can or should be expected to be “present” all the time.
-(And she doesn’t expect you to).
+(And the widow doesn’t expect you to).
 Get some breathing space.
 Go on a walk.
 Trade off with other friends of hers.

 That said: It’s hard for you, but you have a choice.
 She doesn’t.
 Remember that, at least in the early phases, she is with these feelings all the time.

 Now.
 If you were also very close to her beloved (if her late husband was your best friend; if her late husband was your son, or brother), you may not be the best person to assist her.
 You have your own grief, pain, shock and disorientation to work through.
 Hug her (if you have that kind of relationship), cry together, write her a letter.
-But in many cases (not all) it’s best to let someone else less affected by the death do the hands-on, at least in the early phases.
+But in many cases (not all) it’s best to let someone else less affected by the death do the hands-on being present work, at least in the early phases.

 6. Please understand that doing or offering something specific is much more helpful than “Is there anything I can do?”

 “Is there anything I can do?” is great when a friend is in ordinary difficulties.
 But widowhood is not ordinary, especially in the early stages.
-Your friend is coming in and out of shock and disbelief; she goes from numb to shaking with sobs, is overwhelmed by the smallest tasks, may be wildly disoriented.
+Your friend is coming in and out of shock and disbelief; she goes from being numb to shaking with sobs, is overwhelmed by the smallest tasks, may be wildly disoriented.
 She may not have slept, eaten, brushed her teeth in days.
 I did try and tell her that this wouldn’t be good for her oral hygiene as she already has perfect teeth, so I tried to persuade her to go to someone similar to this Dentist in Louisville so her teeth and oral hygiene can keep her as healthy as possible.
 This was easier said than done.
 She can’t think straight.
 To task her with assignments for you to do for her well-being shows, alas, how little you understand her state.